 During ICANN61, we’ll be holding another open Q&A with the ICANN org Executive Team.
 This session, which is in addition to the Public Forums, gives you another opportunity to ask us any questions you may have.

-You may also have seen my blog the other day about Duncan Burns, Senior Vice President of Global Communications & Managing Director, Washington D.C.
+You may also have seen my blog the other day about Duncan Burns, Senior Vice President of Intercontinental Communications & Managing Director, Washington D.C.
 Office, who has decided to leave the ICANN org at the end of March, after ICANN61.
-In Duncan’s place, Jamie Hedlund will take over responsibility again for our U.S. Government engagement & as Managing Director for the Washington, D.C. office.
-We will also be opening a search for the position of Senior Vice President, Global Communications, including Language Services.
+In Duncan’s place, Jamie Hedlund will take over responsibility again for our U.S. Government engagement and as Managing Director for the Washington, D.C. office.
+We will also be opening a search for the position of Senior Vice President, Intercontinental Communications, including Language Services.
 This position will be based in Los Angeles, & I’m encourage anyone interested who meets the qualifications to apply in the coming days.
 In the interim, I’ve asked Gwen Carlson, Elder Director of Communications, to take over running the team.

 Please join me in congratulating Diane and Duncan, & wishing them all the best in the future.

 This meeting is sure to be another week of intense discussion, important work, & productive sessions.
-I'm looking forward to meeting with many of you, & please don’t hesitate to stop me in the hallways & say hello. & as always, my team & I’m are here to support you in any way we can.
+I will looking forward to meeting with many of you, & please don’t hesitate to stop me in the hallways & say hello. & as always, my team & I’m are here to support you in any way we can.